BlueAndGold - Notre Dame Rookie Receiver Standards In NFL

 Boykin’s stock soared at the NFL Combine when at 6-4, 220 he ran the 40-yard dash in 4.42 seconds, which resulted in a third-round selection with the Baltimore Ravens, where he caught 13 passes for 198 yards and three touchdowns last season as a rookie.

-Then at the Combine he put up historically good numbers for his 6-4, 238-pound size, matching Boykin’s 4.42 time while also adding a 40.5-inch vertical jump and 19 bench presses of 225 pounds.
+Then at the NFL Combine he put up historically good numbers for his 6-4, 238-pound size, matching Boykin’s 4.42 40-yard dash time while also adding a 40.5-inch vertical jump and 19 bench presses of 225 pounds.

 In the 50 years since 1970, only three other wide receivers from Notre Dame were selected higher than Claypool’s second-round, No. 49 overall placement by the Pittsburgh Steelers: first-rounders Tim Brown (1988), Michael Floyd (2012) and Will Fuller (2016).